 The bloodfin tetra is stunning to look at – a silvery-blue nano fish with an orange-red tail.
-You’ve probably seen these little guys in the pet store — they really catch your eye as you’re walking by.

 They are a great choice for a community aquarium.
 We’ll look at everything you need to know about these fish, from appearance and behavior to optimal tank conditions and diet to keep your bloodfin tetra happy and healthy for years.